 In addition, affiliate marketing isn’t hard from the perspective that you don’t have to come up with your own unique product, you don’t have to deal with customers directly, and you don’t have to deal with any of the problems that come along with other types of businesses.

-The question then becomes: if affiliate marketing isn’t hard, why do some many people fail at making money with this type of business?
-I believe there are a number of reasons why people fail with affiliate marketing, which I will discuss in the next sections.
+The question then becomes: if affiliate marketing isn’t hard, why do many people fail at making money with this type of business?
+I believe there are several reasons why people fail with affiliate marketing, which I will discuss in the next sections.

 In my opinion, there are at least 9 reasons why people fail at affiliate marketing.